cwendorf/EASI/README.md

 ## How to Cite

 Wendorf, C.A.
 (2019).
-EASI: Estimation Approach to Statistical Inference [R Source Code].
-Github. https://github.com/cwendorf/EASI.
+EASI: Estimation Approach to Statistical Inference [R Code]. https://github.com/cwendorf/EASI.